-Assign pages 6-7 for additional writing practice at word and sentence level.
+Assign pages 226-227 for additional reading as well as writing practice at word and sentence level.

 Make pattern puzzles with the outlines of the reading.
 Arrange students in groups.
 Have them choose an outline that one of the group members created.
 Have them cut up the outline into strips and mix them up.
 The groups exchange strips and organize the strips of paper back into a correctly ordered outline.